Visiting the museum safely

-Not accessible for wheelchairs, no accessible toilet or lift.
+The museum is not accessible for wheelchairs, no accessible toilet and lift.
 No accessible parking.
 See the service map for further accessibility information.

 You can book a guided tour to the Burgher’s House Museum on the Helsinki City Museum website.